Tuesday, 13 July 2010

 So the essence of ITA Software's system (all the elements of which are visible in their patents and patent applications) is:

 - A 'bot that queries airlines for availability, flight by flight, mainly through CRS's although in some cases through direct connections to airlines' in-house reservation systems, to compile a cache of availability information.
 This process has been described to me by ITA Software CEO Jeremy Wertheimer, and in ITA Software's patents and pending patent applications.
 (I see Wertheimer each year at the PhoCusWright conference, and I've pressed him on how often a new query is made to update the cache for each flight.
 Wertheimer won't say, but it appears to be measured in hours for most flights, probably less for some of the flights of greatest interest in the next few days or weeks, and perhaps as infrequently as daily or less for some flights in other parts of the world of little interest to ITA Software's core customer base in the USA.)

 - A database and index of the cached responses to these availability queries.

-- A search module that responds to user queries on the basis of that index and cache, without the need to query any external data sources unless and until the user tries to confirm reservations on specific flights on the basis of an option offered from the cache.
+- A search module that responds to user queries with guesses about current availability made on the basis of that index and cache, without the need to query any external data sources unless and until the user tries to confirm reservations on specific flights on the basis of an option offered from the cache.

 Through the clever kludge of the CRS crawler and availability cache, ITA Software transforms a real-time problem of third-party queries into a simpler search of a locally resident and already indexed database.